neomutt/neomutt.github.io/_dev/newbie-tutorial.md

 * We use Github's "assignee" feature to communicate who's working on what.
   That way, we can easily identify who's working on what.

-* Please read and understand [Github's documentation](https://help.github.com/articles/searching-issues/) for searching through issue's and Pull Requests.
+* Please read and understand [Github's documentation](https://help.github.com/articles/searching-issues/) for searching through Issues and Pull Requests.

 ### Labels